Sanskrit Pronunciation & Chanting for Asana Practitioners *

 Admission $20 / members $15 / included in overnight guest rate

-Preceded by Ashram Meditation Program beginning at 7:00 PM (by donation).
+Preceded by Ashram Meditation Program in the MH beginning at 7:00 PM.

 Yes